 Countries Classified as a Terrorist State

-- There is no process to approve travel using any university funds to the following countries: Iran, Sudan and Syria, and Democratic People’s Republic of Korea (North Korea).
+- There is no process to approve travel using any university funds to the following countries: Cuba, Democratic People’s Republic of Korea (North Korea), Iran, and Syria.

 - “None of the state or non-state funds made available to state universities may be used to implement, organize, direct, coordinate, or administer, or to support the implementation, organization, direction, coordination, or administration of, activities related to or involving travel to a terrorist state.”